ljmcclean/godot-game-template/_docs/scene_manager.md

 - You must update the scene manager every time you add a scene which you would like it to have access to.

-	- You will need to add the scene's alias and preload it in the first dictionary and add its alias and its path in the second dictionary.
+	- You will need to add the scene's alias and path to the `scenes` dictionary.

 - To switch scenes simply call `switch_scenes("alias")` or, alternatively, if the scene is large and you would like a loading screen you can call